hartmutbehrens/vkShmup/README.md

 A vertical scrolling shoot-em-up to teach myself Vulkan and get up to speed on C++17.

-# Getting Started
+# Prerequisites

 ## Linux
-Install the prerequisites:
+Install the following prerequisites:

 ### GLM, X and XCB libraries: